Bill Clinton in hospital for non-COVID-related infection | Politics

 - United States

-Former President Bill Clinton was admitted to a Southern California hospital Tuesday with an infection but he is “on the mend,” his spokesman said Thursday.
+Former President Bill Clinton was admitted to a Southern California hospital Tuesday with an infection but he is "on the mend," his spokesman said.

 He responded by embracing a largely vegan diet that saw him lose weight and report improved health.